 We also acknowledge there is a developing body of evidence around the harmful effects of e-cigarettes.

 Salvation Army premises are designated smoke-free.
 Within available resources, smokers attending Salvation Army premises are offered active support to help them stop smoking.

 Recognising these harmful effects, soldiers and officers of The Salvation Army choose to abstain from using tobacco in any form.

 Although social or recreational use of other drugs (both legal and illegal) does not inevitably lead to dependence, such use impairs judgement and is a contributing factor in many personal and social tragedies.
 Even prescription drugs can be harmful when misused.
 The Salvation Army will actively support legislation restricting the availability and use of illegal drugs and the abuse of legal drugs while promoting a health-focused, harm reduction approach in addiction treatment services that is grounded in analysis of available research.

 Recognising the harmful consequences of drug abuse, soldiers and officers of The Salvation Army choose to abstain from using drugs, except as medically prescribed.

-Refer also to The Salvation Army’s International Positional Statement on Alcohol in Society
+This paper should be read in conjunction with The Salvation Army’s International Positional Statement on ‘Alcohol in Society’.